Primeline Crusader – Building a Brand

 LAMBPRO has had shedding sheep in our Primeline Maternal program since 2008.
 This can be traced back to LAMBPRO has had shedding sheep in our Primeline Maternal program since 2008.
 This can be traced back to two heavily used rams that likely carried a shedding gene from the Dorper breed, which was introduced into White Suffolk sheep in the late 1990s.

-The path to a Primeline Shedder is to combine our partially shedding sheep with a few strategic infusions to fast-track the process.
+The path to a shedding Primeline Crusader is to combine our partially shedding sheep with a few strategic infusions to fast-track the process.
 However, we must address four main challenges to ensure long-term success:

 - Fertility